stefanv/blog/content/posts/2020-04-28-voice-capture-org-tasks-on-android.md

 ---
 title: "Voice capture org-mode tasks on Android"
 draft: false
-description: Where I show how to hook up org-mode and Google Assistant
+summary: Where I show how to hook up org-mode and Google Assistant
 tags: ['org-mode', 'productivity']
 ---